pombredanne/https-github.com-z88dk-z88dk.wiki-/SAM-Coupé-Library-Reference.md

 Missing functions are rated in priority, low priority functions may exist as part of other libraries or easily replicated using other functions.

-Original compiler and assembler source available [Sam C on GitHub](https://github.com/mkrivos/samcoupecode), [SAM C manual](http://www.samcoupe-pro-dos.co.uk/othersammanuals.html) and copies of the [demos, headers and most libraries](https://github.com/dandoore/samclibs).
+Original compiler and assembler source available [Sam C on GitHub](https://github.com/mkrivos/samcoupecode), [SAM C manual](http://www.samcoupe-pro-dos.co.uk/othersammanuals.html) and copies of the [demos, headers and Z80 assembler source of most libraries](https://github.com/dandoore/samclibs).

+**Note:** Do not update this table, it is generated off-site.

 | SAM C Library | Type | Function | Sam Specific | Addional Details | Matching | Matching Lib | Priority | Status |
 | ------------- | ---- | -------- | ------------ | ---------------- | -------- | ------------ | -------- | ------ |